 All information associated with this funding opportunity is available through the AmeriCorps Funding Opportunities webpages.
 Applicants should refer to AmeriCorps Funding Opportunities for more information and instructions on how to fully respond to this Notice.
-Applicants can also send an email to americorpsgrants@cns.gov or call (202) 606-7508 for a printed copy of the Notice and Application Instructions.
-AmeriCorps also offers live text chat at https://www.americorps.gov/contact.
+Applicants can also send an email to americorpsgrants@cns.gov or call (202) 606-7508 for a printed copy of the Notice and Guidance and Application Instructions.
+AmeriCorps also offers live text chat.